varsha13152/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 3c.
+The contact already exists in InnSync

+    * 3b1.
+InnSync shows an error message that the contact already exists.

+      Use case resumes at step 2.

 **Use case: UC04 - Find a person by name**

 **MSS**

-1. User requests to find a person by name
+1. User requests to find a visitor by name
 2. InnSync shows the details of the person if found.

     Use case ends.